tehnomaan/slimorm/README.md

 Be aware that PostgreSQL does not store timezone id into record (even when data type is _with time zone_).
 Therefore, all time-related columns store correct instant in time, but have lost the original timezone id.

-For data types not listed above, one must superclass DefaultDialect and provide custom saveBinder and loadBinder.
+For data types not listed above, one must superclass PgDialect and provide custom saveBinder and loadBinder.

 # Logging